BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

 ```
 vcf <- read.vcfR("data/test_vcf.vcf")
 ```
-We will convert it to a special format to analyse large genomic datasets, a "genlight" object.
+We will convert it to a special format to analyse large genomic datasets, a "genlight" and "genind" objects.
+As a first step we just have to type:
 ```
 data <- vcfR2genlight(vcf)
 ```
+This will convert the dataset into the format we want and store it in an object called "data".
+You can use whatever name you want to store the data (with certain rules, e.g. no spaces in between words).

 For the following analysis, we need to prepare the dataset a little bit.
 This means, for example, that we need to extract the population name for each individual of the dataset and make it a factor.
 This is not really important right now (please, ask me if you want to know exactly what the following commands are doing).
 Otherwise, just type:
 ```
 Samples_names <- data@ind.names